jFransham/gumdrop/README.md

     `:[filename]` and the value of recursively converting this folder to a hash, using the same rules as converting the data folder.

+There is one exception to these rules: if a file or folder with the name "index" is found, that node is merged into the parent.
+So, for example, a folder containing only an `index.yml` file will be a node in the data tree with the folder name as the key and the contents of `index.yml` as the value.
+You could have a huge nested set of folders called `index` if you wanted to, but that's probably pointless.
+Hell though, some people do worse things for fun, so go crazy.

 *Important*: If multiple files or folders are found with the same name, their values will be merged.
 Because of this, `.rb` files must evaluate to a `Hash`.
 The order in which files are visited is unspecified, so if the values have the same key it is unspecified which of the possible values are included in the output.

-There is one exception to this rule: if a file or folder with the name "index" is found, that node is merged into the parent.
-So, for example, a folder containing only an `index.yml` file will be a node in the data tree with the folder name as the key and the contents of `index.yml` as the value.
-You could have a huge nested set of folders called `index` if you wanted to, but that's probably pointless.
-Hell though, some people do worse things for fun, so go crazy.

 ## Templates